-Colleen Scheid was born in Los Gatos, California, where she once stole a poem from a book because she desperately wanted to win a children’s writing competition but could not think of a single word.
-She moved to Australia at the age of ten, where she learned to subdue her American accent to avoid gales of laughter when she said words like, ‘aluminum’ and ‘oregano’.
+Colleen Scheid was born in California and moved to Australia at the age of ten, where she learned to subdue her American accent to avoid gales of laughter when she said words like, ‘aluminum’ and ‘oregano’.
 Experiences like this tend to bake-in a useful cross-cultural sensitivity.
 She converted to Christianity at the age of sixteen, after discovering that she was not, in fact, smarter than all Christians who had ever lived.
 She is a believer with deep empathy for the cynical.

-She moved back to the States when she was twenty-one and has lived in Cincinnati ever since, where she divides her time between freelance writing, acting with Friends of the Groom Theater Company, doing ministry with her church, and keeping enough food in the house for her three teenage sons.
+She moved back to the States when she was twenty-one and has lived in Cincinnati ever since, where she divides her time between freelance writing, acting with Friends of the Groom Theater Company, doing ministry with her urban church, and enjoying life with her husband and three sons.

 Colleen has a B.A. in Journalism and an M.A. in Counseling.
 She has published a book of short stories, a novel, and several collections of drama.
 When her husband asks her what kind of movie she wants to watch, she says, “Aesthetically pleasing, positive character development, happy ending”.